tgunr/mcpm.sh/README.md

 MCPM simplifies the installation, configuration, and management of Model Context Protocol servers and their configurations across different applications (clients).
 Key features include:

 - ✨ Easy addition and removal of MCP server configurations for supported clients.
-- 📋 Centralized management using profiles: group server configurations together and activate/deactivate them easily.
+- 📋 Centralized management using profiles: group server configurations together and add/remove them to client easily.
 - 🔍 Discovery of available MCP servers through a central registry.
 - 🔌 MCPM Router for aggregating multiple MCP servers behind a single endpoint with shared sessions.
 - 💻 A command-line interface (CLI) for all management tasks.